anilaga1982/nobiouswebsite-content-ops-starter/content/pages/index.md

 sections:
   - type: GenericSection
     title:
-      text: Unblock your team boost your time to production
+      text: Empower your team and accelerate your path to production with Nobious.
       color: text-dark
       type: TitleBlock
     subtitle: Subtitle goes here
     text: >
-      A Netlify Create website is a git repo that you own.
-Every code commit is instantly reflected in the visual editor and since every visual edit is a git commit, git workflows and collaboration just work.
+        Nobious helps teams move faster by removing development bottlenecks and streamlining workflows.
+        We provide tools and platforms that accelerate time to production and improve team collaboration.
+        From idea to deployment, Nobious empowers engineering teams to deliver with confidence and speed.
     actions:
       - label: Get started
         altText: ''